kuru-studio/kuru-studio-social-web/README.md

 ### Kuru Studio Social (Web)
-The web of Kuru Studio Social.
+The website of Kuru Studio Social.
 Hosted on Vercel.

 ## Version
 - Next ~> ^10.0.1